sameer2800/Lightoj-Solutions/README.md

 		then we cannot take the next element. dp(curr+1,0,first)

-	Attribute first is used when we reach the last element .
+	Attribute 'first' is used when we reach the last element .

 	After this, use dp array for memoization  and return the answer if it is already visited.

 ##Solution 1219:

 	category : dfs and greedy

+##Solution 1220:

+	category : number theory

+	calculate all the non perfect numbers and insert them in an array.
+And for each non perfect number , raise the power until the value lesser than 2^32 and store in map. similarly , go with negative numbers.

 ##Solution 1233 :